Odoo9.0模块开发全流程

 Multiple many2many relations

 Using the relational field many2many, modify the Session model to relate every session to a set of attendees.
-Attendees will be represented by partner records, so we will relate to the built-in model res.partner
+Attendees will be represented by partner records, so we will relate to the built-in model res.partner.
+Adapt the views accordingly.

-class, and - add the field in the form view.
+2. add the field in the form view.

 instructor_id = fields.Many2one('res.partner', string="Instructor")